 The City of Melbourne has a diverse population of ages, ethnicities, abilities and interests.
-This diversity is a strength which enriches our community, and which Government has a responsibility to promote and to adequately support through well designed community services and infrastructure.
+This diversity is a strength which enriches our community, and which Council has a responsibility to promote and support through well designed community services and infrastructure.

 - Community services provided by the City of Melbourne must be broad, and targeted demographically, to remain appropriate to the needs of its diverse population.

 - A sustainable approach to community services acknowledges Melbourne’s forecast population growth, and accepts that capital investment in community services is required now to enable the City to meet its obligations to future generations.

 - All Governments must take a holistic approach to health and wellbeing.

 - Members of the Kulin Nation have a strong cultural and spiritual connection with the area now known as the City of Melbourne, and their rights as traditional custodians of the land must be respected.

 - Aboriginal and Torres Strait Islander peoples must be included in the development and implementation of public policies, programs and services.

 - The City of Melbourne’s communities are richer for understanding and acknowledging the history and cultures of Aboriginal Melbourne.

 - Multiculturalism is a great strength of Melbourne, and the City of Melbourne has an important role in welcoming and supporting new communities whilst continuing to recognise the heritage and cultures of established migrant communities.